-Take all away- The only thing worth larceny
+Take all away-

+The only thing worth larceny

+Is left-the Immortality.

+(Letters, Ill, 457, p.
+551)

-That flood subject "immortality," of which she remains so uncertain all her life. is alone worth striving for and alone offers a tentative consolation.
+That flood subject "immortality," of which she remains so uncertain all her life, is alone worth striving for and alone offers a tentative consolation.
 What potentially rescues the individual in a world of such disenfranchisement is the word, the possibility of writing a poem that will withstand assaults on the self and wage its war against time.
 The transformation from a self defeated because it cannot will its own death into a triumph for the word depends upon the victory over father/God/lover/precursor, the composite adversary that alone could satisfy.
 Whereas the self is impotent to end and so must rely even for death upon the Other, conversion of such antagonism into the controlled, self-willed form of a poem confers victory upon defeat.
 Dickinson's word becomes the Word, an alternative language to the hegemonic orthodoxy of Calvinist Amherst and Christian America.
 At their most powerful, Dickinson's poems embody the Christa of language she would become.